deep-lightning/dataset-generator/README.md

 ## How to run it:

 You'll need to run the following on your terminal:
-- sh render.sh base_input output_folder
+- sh render.sh base_input output_folder cpm vpm

+The last two arguments are optional, and refer to:
+- Caustic photon map (cpm)
+- Volume photon map (vpm)

+Include each in case of need, in that specific order.
+Global photon map is included by default.

 ## Output: